github/developer.github.com/content/v3/repos/downloads.md

 <%= headers 200 %>
 <%= json :download %>

-## Create a new download Part 1
+## Create a new download (Part 1: Create the resource)

 Creating a new download is a two step process.
-You must first create the download record:
+You must first create a new download resource.

     POST /repos/:user/:repo/downloads